aninditadash/java_basics/README.md

 - A final field means an object's field can't be reassigned or given a different value after its initialization.
 - A final static field is a class field that can't be reassigned or given a different value after the class's initialization process.
 - A final class can't be overridden, meaning no class can use it in the extends clause.
+- A final variable in a block of code, means once its assigned a value, any remaining code in the block can't change it.
+- A final method paramter means we cant assign a different value to that parameter in the method code block.

 ## **Inheritance**